 Questions about taking on Latios and Latias?

 Do you have any questions about how to beat Latios and Latias?
 Any tips for your fellow Trainers?
-Drop us a comment below, and be sure to check out our many other Pokémon Go guides to take your game to the next level!
+Drop us a comment below, and be sure to check out our Complete Pokédex, as well as our many other Pokémon Go guides so you can be the very best like no one ever was!